-Shiraz, the provincial capital of Fars, is known as the cultural capital of Iran, and the "City of roses and poets".
-It is the heart of Iran’s history and a center for the rich Persian literary heritage.
-It has been the cradle of civilization and art for many centuries.
-Famous philosophers, thinkers and poets produced their masterpieces in this beautiful city.
-Shiraz is situated in a plain surrounded by two mountain ranges offering a mild climate and magnificently impressive gardens to this city.
-Shiraz, one of Iran's oldest cities and the fourth biggest in the country, has been the capital of Persia during the Zand dynasty and hosts quite a few interesting historical sites.
-Shiraz is known as the city of flowers and nightingales, referring to its beautiful gardens and two very famous poets; Sa'di and Hafez.
+The provincial capital of Fars, known as the cultural capital of Iran, is the heart of Iran’s history and a center of the rich Persian literary heritage.
+Shiraz has been a cradle of civilization and art for many centuries. some famous philosophers, thinkers and poets produced their masterpieces in this beautiful city.
+Shiraz is known as the city of flowers and nightingales, as well as the "City of roses and poets", referring to its beautiful Persian gardens and two very famous poets; Sa'di and Hafez.
 There are quite a few beautiful mosques and other historical buildings showing the fantastic architecture, tile works and mirror works of Zand and Qajar era.

 A traditional bazar built in 18th century.
 It comprises arched alcoves with wide platforms in between, and seventy-four high and well-proportioned arches sustaining the roof, and there is a high domed crossing, where the east and west bazars diverge from the main bazar.
 Vakil Bazar is ranked among the most colorful bazars of middle east.